CollapseLauncher/Collapse/README.md

 * Repair the game files including Game Caches, Cutscenes, Audio Pack & persistent files outside of the game.

 # Supported Features
+> Features marked with a :warning: are scheduled for removal and/or are no longer supported by the Collapse development team.

 <table>
   <thead>
     <tr>